Samukat/Data3001G2/README.md

 ### 2.3 Assumptions

 - **Baseline assumptions:** derived from client consultation (Stuart, Oracle)
+  - The first measured lap is a flying lap, meaning that the car crosses the start/finish line already at racing speed.
+Data collection begins at ≈0 m with the car already moving, not from a standing start
   - Current **f1sim-ref-line** ideal racing line is not indicative of fastest possible route for each driver (Stuart)
 - **Data cleaning assumptions:**
   - Remove irrelevant tracks